-Third Party Authorization by Employer/Prepaid Tuition
+Third Party Authorization by Employer, VA Benefits, or a Prepaid Tuition Program

 The Student is ultimately responsible for complete payment of their student tuition account, if any of the third party billing authorizations default.
 It is the student's responsibility to return unused monies - credit tuition balances are given directly to the student.